Understanding Your Condition: What Does The Term Low Vision Include?

 Home > Blog > Understanding Your Condition: What Does The Term Low Vision Include?

 Distorted vision can negatively impact our day-to-day life, making it challenging to work with decreased eyesight.
-Although most of the vision impairment issues can be treated with eyeglasses, contacts, and surgical methods like LASIK or Femto-Lasik, there are conditions where the problem cannot be sorted with these treatments.
+Although most vision impairment issues can be treated with eyeglasses, contacts, and surgical methods like LASIK or Femto-Lasik, there are conditions where the problem cannot be corrected with these treatments.
 Low vision is a situation where the vision cannot be entirely reversed with regular optical therapies.
-This article will look into the term low vision and its inclusions to understand the condition.
+This article will examine the term low vision and its inclusion to understand the condition.

 What Is Low Vision

-Low vision is a condition where you can experience a vision impairment partially or poorly and cannot get corrected through prescribed medications.
-Those with low vision can acquire the problem in different degrees, where some may have poor night vision, a blind spot, issues with glare, etc.
+Low vision is a condition where you can experience a vision impairment, either partial or poor, and cannot be corrected through prescribed medications.
+Those with low vision can experience the problem in different degrees, where some may have poor night vision, a blind spot, issues with glare, etc.

-The condition can be mostly seen in adults over the age of 45, with a higher frequency over 75 years.
+The condition can be mostly seen in adults over 45, with a higher frequency over 75 years.
 The most common types of vision impairment include;

 • Loss of central vision